percona/everest-doc/docs/release-notes/Percona-Everest-1.0.0-(2024-06-28).md

 To explore the depths of this feature, delve into our [documentation](https://docs.percona.com/everest/secure/IdP_integratiopn.html).

+## All new components page

+We're always striving to enhance user experience, and we're excited to announce our latest addition – the Components page!
+This new page is your go-to destination for in-depth details about the pods and containers, such as their status, type, age, and much more.

 ## New features

 - [EVEREST-816](https://perconadev.atlassian.net/browse/EVEREST-816) - Starting with Percona Everest 1.0.0, you can now upgrade database operators and all their components across any namespace with just a single click using our intuitive UI.